Appearance

 ts

-If a Crystal method raises a plain Exception, the frontend receives:
+If a Crystal method raises a plain Exception, the promise rejects with a LuneError whose code is "error" and message is the exception message:

 crystal